In OpenERP, the concept of “invoice” includes the following documents:

 121.66 x 1.196 = 145.51

 Entering a customer credit note is almost identical to entering a customer invoice.
-You just start from the menu Financial Accounting ‣ Invoices ‣ Customer Refunds.
+You just start from the menu Accounting ‣ Customers ‣ Customer Refunds.

-Similarly, entering a supplier credit note is the same as that of the supplier invoice and so you use the menu Financial Accounting ‣ Invoices ‣ Supplier Refunds.
+Similarly, entering a supplier credit note is the same as that of the supplier invoice, and so you use the menu Accounting ‣ Suppliers ‣ Supplier Refunds.

-You probably shouldn't use this functionality if you have all of your accounting in Open ERP.
-It's much more convenient to manage the payment of invoices when you're entering bank statements and cash transactions.
+You can also manage the payment of invoices when you are entering bank statements and cash transactions.
 These allow better control of financial transactions and permit greater flexibility in areas such as:

 payment of several invoices by several payments,